 …

-The Transmit Period subfield indicates the interval, in units of BTUs, between successive TDD SSW transmissions with the same Count Index subfield value in different TDD slots.
+The Transmit Period subfield indicates the interval, in units of BTUs, between successive transmit opportunities for the initiator to transmit frames other than TDD Beamforming frames to the responder, and also between successive transmit opportunities for the responder to transmit frames other than TDD Beamforming frames to the initiator, after completion of the unscheduled beamforming procedure, as defined in 10.42.11 (TDD beamforming).

 …

-The Initiator Transmit Offset subfield indicates the offset, in units of BTUs, beginning immediately after the end of the TDD SSW Ack frame, to the TDD slot in which the initiator is expected to transmit an additional frame (e.g., an Announce frame) to the responder.
+The Initiator Transmit Offset subfield indicates the offset, in units of BTUs, beginning immediately after the end of the first TDD SSW Ack frame with the End Of Training subfield set to 1, to the first point in time that the initiator has an opportunity to transmit a frame other than a TDD beamforming frame to the responder.
 When the Initiator Transmit Offset subfield is set to 0, no time offset indication is specified by the initiator.

-The Responder Transmit Offset subfield indicates the offset, in units of BTUs, beginning immediately after the TDD SSW Ack frame, to the TDD slot in which the responder is expected to respond to frames sent by the initiator.
+The Responder Transmit Offset subfield indicates the offset, in units of BTUs, beginning immediately after the end of the first TDD SSW Ack frame with the End Of Training subfield set to 1, to the first point in time that the responder has an opportuity to transmit a frame other than a TDD beamforming frame to the initiator.
 When the Responder Transmit Offset subfield is set to 0, no time offset indication is specified by the initiator.

 Editor: Change Section 9.3.3.9 as follows